argmin-rs/argmin/media/book/src/implementing_solver.md

 // Define a struct which holds any parameters/data which are needed during the
 // execution of the solver.
 Note that this does not include parameter vectors,
 // gradients, Hessians, cost function values and so on, as those will be
-// handled by the `Executor` and its interal state.
+// handled by the `Executor` and its internal state.
 #[derive(Serialize, Deserialize)]
 pub struct Landweber<F> {
     /// Step length